sanojian/js13k_2022/README.md

 Game tips:

  - Boarded up doors can be shot to pieces.
+ - Be careful around corners.
  - Preserve your ammo.
- - There are more ammo hidden around the map.
+ - Extra ammo is hidden around the maps.
- - The shotgun can kill multiple enemies with one shot.
+ - A shotgun can kill multiple enemies with one shot.
- - Be careful around corners.

 ----------------------------------

 Tools:

-	LittleJS
+ - LittleJS
-	ZzFX
+ - ZzFX
-	ZzFXM
+ - ZzFXM

-	grunt
+ - grunt
-	UglifiyJS
+ - UglifiyJS
-	google-closure-compiler
+ - google-closure-compiler
-	steamroller
+ - steamroller
-	advzip
+ - advzip

-	XXX

 ----------------------------------